edtovell/blog/content/ab.md

 ***Obviously skip this bit if you know what it is, it gets more interesting afterwards***

 It's a low-risk way of updating your web app when you need to maintain uptime.
-The technique is explained in the movie *Fight Club*.
+The technique is explained in the movie *Fight Club* ([video NSFW](https://youtu.be/wS_pYyWp6I8?t=41)).

 Before cinemas went digital, projectors came in pairs.
 The film would come on several reels, so you need to do some manoeuvring to get a movie to play straight through with no interruption.
 You set up your first projector with the first reel and press play, and you rig up the other projector with the second reel.
 Just before the first reel comes to an end, you press play on the second projector and switch them.
 The audience sees one continuous movie, but it's being projected from the second machine now.
 Now you can take the first reel down and wind it back and put it away, then set up your first projector with the _third_ reel and do the whole thing again.
 And again and again until the film ends.